 Access to the internet and skills in the use of electronic media are not yet available to most teachers and students at the UNIFAT Primary School, and this shortfall was a major need identified at the November, 2019 workshops.
 Words Into Deeds, in partnership with Friends of UNIFAT, raised over $5000 in private donations and obtained a matching Rotary International Grant to renovate and furnish a vacant room to serve as a computer center, and hire an IT education specialist.
-Working with teachers, a grade-by-grade set of curricular goals has been established, and will be implemented when classes resume.
+Working with teachers, a grade-by-grade set of curricular goals has been established, and is being implemented as classes have resumed.

 Words Into Deeds established a grants program whereby teachers could apply for financial assistance to set-up student outreach projects.
 The first project drew upon teachers’ skills at traditional bead-making crafts.
 This taught students how to make beads from paper and then assemble them into jewelry and purses.
 The items would be sold both within the Gulu community and in the USA, in some cases aligned with in-school outreach projects.
 All proceeds are sent to the UNIFAT School scholarship fund.
 From the first two sets of items produced, nearly $900 has been raised.